t0gun/blog/content/about-tobiloba-aramide-ogundiyan.md

 This blog is a dump of what I'm learning or breaking — from email infrastructure and testing to containers and distributed systems.

 I like reliable systems, clean code, and figuring things out the hard way.
 I treat this blog as a working notebook, not a portfolio — thinking in public, mistakes and all.
-Lately, I’ve been diving into email protocols (SPF, DKIM, DMARC), building tooling under [Apprentice Systems](https://github.com/apprentice-systems), and exploring how real-world systems hold together.
+Lately, I’ve been diving into email protocols (SPF, DKIM, DMARC), building tooling under [Apprentice Systems](https://github.com/apprentice-system), and exploring how real-world systems hold together.

+I believe in understanding what I use, contributing back, and building tools I wish existed.
 > This isn’t a showcase.
 It’s a dev log — full of trials, errors, and the occasional insight.

 ---